jonsutherland/opam-repository/README.md

 ## Poetry files

-*poetry.lock* and *pyproject.toml* are specific to Python tests used in Tezos.
-They must not be modified independently from the ones provided in the directory `tests_python`.
+*poetry.lock* and *pyproject.toml* are related to the Python tests and scripts used in Tezos.
+They must not be modified independently from the ones provided in the Tezos repo.
 They are used to build the virtual environment the CI jobs will use.
 They are useful to speed up the jobs.